A Comprehensive Guide on How to Apply for a Personal Loan

 1. Check your rate.

 Some lenders let you check your loan rate without submitting a formal application.
-At LendingClub, we use information like your name, address, date of birth, income, and how much you want to borrow to see if you’re likely to qualify for a loan and provide an estimated rate.
+At LendingClub Bank, we use information like your name, address, date of birth, income, and how much you want to borrow to see if you’re likely to qualify for a loan and provide an estimated rate.
 Checking your rate allows you to compare multiple potential loan offers and typically doesn’t impact your credit score.
-When comparing rates and offers, make sure to review total loan amounts, APRs, interest rates, repayment terms, and origination fees.

 Once you’ve decided on a lender, complete an official application.
 In most cases, you’ll be required to submit documentation that verifies your identity, residence, or income.
 This can include a photo copy of your government-issued photo ID, recent utility bills, or other documents.
 You can usually submit copies of required documents from your mobile device or your computer.